FREQUENTLY (& OCCASIONALLY)

 As far as exactly what issues people hire me to help them with….

-Some of my clients hire me to help them improve their interpersonal relationships.
-Some hire me to help them sort through why they just can’t get along with people – they’re great at what they do, but struggle to form bonds and engage effectively with others in the workplace.
+Some of my clients hire me to help them improve their soft skills and leadership strategies – to help them sort through why they just can’t get along with people – they’re great at what they do, but struggle to form bonds and engage effectively with others in the workplace.
 As such, their careers stall, they find that people don’t listen to them, despite their position, or they simply can’t get buy-in on projects they want to champion.

 Some clients hire me to sort through why, despite great success, they suffer from “imposter syndrome,” a disconnect from one’s accomplishments, and the feeling that, at any moment, you could be discovered as a fraud, even if you’ve worked hard to get where you are.

 Some business owner and entrepreneur clients hire me to help them cope with the “economic PTSD” from the Great Recession and the COVID economic challenges of 2020, where they consistently experience fear that the last contract they signed will be the last business that comes through the door – ever.

 Some of my C-suite clients hire me because they sometimes need to vent.
 When you’re at the top, you shouldn’t let off steam and complain about anything to your team.
 And, if you know confidential information, you can’t be complaining to your friends and family.

 Some of my clients hire me to draw on my corporate experience or entrepreneurial acumen and brainstorm with them, to help them come up with new ideas.
 And some hire me to have a daily check-in every single day to stay on-track and accountable and in the right frame of mind to continuously make progress and move forward.

 My work is bespoke: I tailor my work to every individual client and his or her needs.
-So we’ll structure things the way that make sense for you, and we’ll work on the issues that will get you to your goals.
+So we’ll structure our work together in a way that makes sense for you, and we’ll work on the issues that will get you to your goals.